Jacques Maritain: Early life and education

 Thenceforth, in affirming to myself, without chicanery or diminution, the authentic value of the reality of our human instruments of knowledge, I was already a Thomist without knowing it ...
 When several months later I came to the Summa Theologiae, I would construct no impediment to its luminous flood.

 From the Angelic Doctor (the honorary title of Aquinas), he was led to "The Philosopher", as Aquinas called Aristotle.
 Still later, to further his intellectual development, he read the neo-Thomists.
 Beginning in 1912, Maritain taught at the Collège Stanislas.
 He later moved to the Institut Catholique de Paris.
 For the 1916–1917 academic year, he taught at the Petit Séminaire de Versailles.
+In 1925, he founded the journal Le Roseau d'Or with Jean Cocteau.
 In 1930 Maritain and Étienne Gilson received honorary doctorates in philosophy from the Pontifical University of Saint Thomas Aquinas, Angelicum.

 In 1933, Maritain gave his first lectures in North America in Toronto at the Pontifical Institute of Mediaeval Studies.
 He also taught at Columbia University; at the Committee on Social Thought, University of Chicago; at the University of Notre Dame, and at Princeton University.
 From 1945 to 1948, he was the French ambassador to the Holy See.
 Afterwards, Maritain returned to Princeton University.
 In 1952, he gave the inaugural A. W. Mellon Lectures in the Fine Arts.
 Four years later, he achieved the "Elysian status" (as he put it) of a professor emeritus.
 Raïssa Maritain died in 1960.
 After her death, Jacques published her journal under the title "Raïssa's Journal."
 For several years Maritain was an honorary chairman of the Congress for Cultural Freedom, appearing as a keynote speaker at its 1960 conference in Berlin.